 Skull Creek Boathouse offers enthralling eats of legendary Lowcountry proportions.
 Its idyllic waterfront setting provides some of the most beautiful views around, whether you dine on delicious dishes inside or out.
 Inside you will find the divine Dive Bar, serving raw delicacies such as sushi, sashimi, and ceviche.
 Honestly, heading here is one of the most romantic things to do in South Carolina!

-The beer garden at sunset is one of our favorite things to do on the island.
+The beer garden at sunset is one of our favorite things on the island.
 They host live music almost every night, and the atmosphere is lively and relaxing at the same time.
 Their claim to fame is their seafood any style menu, where fresh catch is prepared in every way imaginable or made to order.

 Palmetto Bay Sunrise Cafe